levrex/Poodle/README.md

 ## WIP
 Be aware that this github repo is still a work in progress.
 We will update the readme as we make new additions to the tool.
 For example: we aim to add baseline comparison and batch correction in the near future.
+Furthermore, we want to improve the functionality for users that work with uniform data (w/ single modality).